 |Official Website||Check State Public Service Commission|

 Qualification required to become a BDO officer?

 For filling the BDO exam form, the graduation can be in any stream (science, arts, or commerce).
-For example, you can fill the BDO exam form if you are a BA, BSc, BCom, BBA, BCA, Engineering graduate, Medical graduate, Hotel Management graduate, etc.
+For example, you can fill out the BDO exam form if you are a BA, BSc, BCom, BBA, BCA, Engineering graduate, Medical graduate, Hotel Management graduate, etc.

 What is the Age-Limit for appearing in a BDO Exam?